Calligraphy: Nepal

 Nepalese calligraphy is primarily created using the Ranjana script.
 The script itself, along with its derivatives (like Lantsa, Phagpa, Kutila) are used in Nepal, Tibet, Bhutan, Leh, Mongolia, coastal Japan, and Korea to write "Om mani padme hum" and other sacred Buddhist texts, mainly those derived from Sanskrit and Pali.

+India

+Nasta'liq calligraphy was often used in India, Pakistan, and Bangladesh, especially under Mughal rule.